BU-NU-CLOUD-F19/Cloud-Native_high-performance_computing/README.md

 Rook: a storage orchestrator of Kubernetes.
 It automates the following processes: deployment, bootstrapping, configuration, provisioning, scaling, upgrading, migration, disaster recovery, monitoring, and resource management.
 As a result, it turns the distributed storage system into self-managing, self-scaling and self-healing systems.

 Kubevirt: a tool that allows you to run a VM inside of a pod/container and have that VM be managed by Kubernetes.
-KubeVirt also allows virtual machines to benefit from features in Kubernetes, using the various storage classes, networking concepts from overlay networks to routes and load balancers, multi-tenancy, RBAC, integrated monitoring and logging, and service mesh (necessary because Lusture has kernel drivers!)
+KubeVirt also allows virtual machines to benefit from features in Kubernetes, using the various storage classes, networking concepts from overlay networks to routes and load balancers, multi-tenancy, RBAC, integrated monitoring and logging, and service mesh (necessary because Lusture has kernel drivers!).
+It is essential to our project since Lustre has kernel drivers and would need kubevirt to containerize.

 ### Goal of the project